 Jennifer is co-author of the picture book PIGGIES IN THE PUMPKIN PATCH (Charlesbridge).
 She has been on faculty for several conferences including the Big Sur Writer's Workshop and numerous SCBWI conferences, and she is especially known for her The "So What?"
 Factor presentation.
 Jennifer earned a BA in English with a minor in Social and Ethnic Relations from UC Davis and has a background in secondary education.

 Kelly represents writers for all age groups within children's literature (picture books, middle grade, young adult, and graphic novels), as well as illustrators.
-She is currently not accepting any queries at this time.
+She is not currently accepting queries.

 Kelly is on the Advisory Board for UCSD's certificate in Writing and Illustrating for Children, is a frequent speaker at conferences, including SCBWI's national and regional conferences, and can be found talking about all things children's books on Facebook (agentsonnack) and Twitter (@KSonnack).